Father of accused in Kim Jong Nam's murder: 'My daughter was being used'

 "I was surprised.
 I couldn't help but to cry," Hasan, 56, said from his home of Rancasumur, near Serang, in Indonesia.

-His daughter, Siti Aisyah and a Vietnamese woman, Doan Thi Huong, stand accused of carrying out one of the most brazen and audacious assassination plots of the 21st Century: the murder of Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un.
+His daughter, Siti Aisyah and a Vietnamese woman, Doan Thi Huong, stand accused of carrying out one of the most audacious assassination plots of the 21st Century: the murder of Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un.

-The pair will begin their trial Monday, in the Malaysian capital Kuala Lumpur.
+The pair's trial began on Monday, in the Malaysian capital Kuala Lumpur.
 If found guilty, both could face the death penalty.

 "She will be proven innocent," Hasan said.
 "My daughter would not have done such a thing, if she was not used by someone."